DanielRazal/JPetStore/README.md

 - The STR file is in .docx format.
 For proper viewing, please open them with Microsoft Word.

 ### Description
-Lead collection system, this project includes a STD file with written test cases for functional and non-functional tests of the ReFormat application, version 7.9.
-The work was conducted using Agile testing methodology in Collaborating and leading with a team of 2.
+I tested the JPetStore online pet store system for compatibility across top browsers, smartphones, and tablets.
+Ensured smooth functionality for viewing and purchasing animals for unregistered users, registered users, and site managers.The project includes self-made STD + Bugs and STR files.
+Several testing methods were employed to fully test the system.
+The work was conducted using Agile testing methodology in Collaborating and leading with a team of 2

 ### Features
 - STD file